 A workspace can make all the difference, especially when you're starting out.
 Flexibility, cost efficiency, and building a trusted network are key to growth; just ask architect Sandhya Naidu Janardhan.
 Within three years of joining the Ministry of New, she took over 'The Barn', a private office for 10 where she could get the most out of everything coworking has to offer.

-The Barn is a private office within Ministry of New which offers you complete privacy while getting access to our incredible network of members, events and more.
+The Barn is a private office within the Ministry of New that offers you complete privacy while getting access to our incredible network of members, events, and more.

 "Growing the team at Ministry of New is one of the best decisions I have made in the journey of our organisation.
 While working solo it was very helpful that I had fellow coworkers, so one never really felt alone."

-What was your first impression of Ministry of New?
+What was your first impression of the Ministry of New?

-The very first time I walked in, I immediately felt a great creative energy.
+The very first time I walked in, I immediately felt great creative energy.
 The large volumes of spaces flooded with natural light, and at the same time the intimacy of work and social spaces were very attractive to me.
-Being new to Mumbai, it was easy to meet like minded people and I have made lifelong friends here.
-I was also able to seamlessly move from a single desk to a four person private office and finally to 'The Barn' where my entire team worked out of; removing a lot of the stress of running a business.
+Being new to Mumbai, it was easy to meet like-minded people and I have made lifelong friends here.
+I was also able to seamlessly move from a single desk to a four-person private office and finally to 'The Barn' where my entire team worked out of; removing a lot of the stress of running a business.

 Tell us a little bit about Curry Stone?

-We at CSDC work towards enabling marginalised communities to address issues of their immediate surroundings through design-based solutions.
-Our team is a mix of designers, architects, artists, community partners, economists and finance professionals, all united in a common cause- addressing inequalities using design and technical tools
+We at CSDC work towards enabling marginalized communities to address issues of their immediate surroundings through design-based solutions.
+Our team is a mix of designers, architects, artists, community partners, economists, and finance professionals, all united in a common cause- addressing inequalities using design and technical tools